angelini-agus/Notes-Studio/README.md

 └── README.md
 ```

-## Features

-- CRUD for notes: create, list, update, delete
-- Archive and unarchive notes
-- Separate active and archived note views
-- Multiple categories per note
-- Category creation and filtering
-- Persistent relational database with TypeORM
-- SPA frontend consuming a REST API

 ## Getting Started

-### Fast setup
+### Automated Setup

+A bash script is provided to streamline the local environment setup.
+Ensure you have Node.js (18+) and npm (9+) installed.

 ```bash
 bash setup.sh
 ```

-That script will:
+The automated setup script will:

-1. Install dependencies in `backend/` and `frontend/`
+1. Install dependencies for both the React frontend and NestJS backend.
-2. Copy `.env.example` to `.env` when missing
+2. Clone `.env.example` to active `.env` files.
-3. Run TypeORM migrations
+3. Execute TypeORM database migrations.
-4. Seed the database with English demo content
+4. Seed the PostgreSQL database with realistic English demo content.
-5. Start the NestJS API and Vite SPA
+5. Spin up the NestJS API and the Vite development server concurrently.

+*Note: The backend expects a running PostgreSQL instance.
+If `psql` is available, the setup script will automatically create the target database when missing.*

-### Manual setup
+### Manual Setup

+If you prefer to start the services manually:

+**Backend Setup:**
 ```bash
 cd backend
 npm install